midkiffaries/m20T1/README.md

 - Support for <b>theme.json</b>
 - Built in basic image viewer, via nested <code>figure</code> <code>a</code> <code>img</code>
 - Custom modals for alerts, confirmation and custom HTML
-- Built in blog post read time
+- Built in blog post read time in minutes
 - Alternate page templates with full width and sidebar support
 - Widget support on on all pages with customizations
 - Widget support in the site header and footer